Morlabs/Contributions/README.md

 #### A) Single Task Contributions

-To submit a Single Task Contribution, use the [Single Task Proof of Submission Table] (https://github.com/Morlabs/Contributions/blob/main/single_tasks.md).
+To submit a Single Task Contribution, use the [Single Task Proof of Submission Table](https://github.com/Morlabs/Contributions/blob/main/single_tasks.md).

 You will be asked to submit the following: